awesomeeng/awesome-server/README.md

  - Or mix and match all three types of servers.
  - Basic routing to channel HTTP Method X along path Y into predefined functions.
  - Advanced routing using Controllers that takes your routing to the next level.
- - Controllers from Classes, Files, or whole Directory trees.
+ - Controllers from classes, files, or whole directory trees.
- - Support for serving static files (or whole directories) to specific routes.
+ - Support for serving static files or whole directories to specific routes.
  - Easy built-in redirects.
  - Built around native promises and ready for async/await.
  - Integrated with [AwesomeLog](https://github.com/awesomeeng/AwesomeLog) for easy logging if you want it.
- - Extensible with custom Servers.
+ - Add your own custom servers beyond HTTP, HTTPS, or HTTP/2.

 ## Why another API Server solution?

-AwesomeServer is similar to Express, or Fastly, Hapi, etc. and those are all good products.
+AwesomeServer is similar to Express, Fastly, Hapi, etc. and those are all good products.
 AwesomeServer just provides a different apporach to API Server code; one we think is cleaner and easier to use.
 If you want to use Express/Fastly/Hapi/whatever, that's perfectly fine by us.
 But if you want to try something a little cleaner, with less clutter, consider AwesomeServer.

 ## Contents
  - [Installation](#installation)